 Activities of the Australian Railway Historical Society, Queensland Division, include operating the Rosewood Railway and Rosewood Railway Museum, tours by special train and to places of railway interest, the publication of books and a monthly magazine, Sunshine Express, and maintaining a railway library.

 The Australian Society of Section Car Operators operates motor section cars, which are small railway vehicles used to transport railway employees to worksites, on railway lines in Queensland.
 The section cars are operated by members and are not open to the general public.

 Australian Sugar Cane Railway

 The Australian Sugar Cane Railway operates a 610 mm gauge railway in the Bundaberg Botanic Gardens.
 It has several steam and diesel locomotives that formerly worked in the Queensland sugar cane industry.
-Trains operate on Sundays and public holidays, and Wednesdays during school holidays.
-Sunday services are typically operated with a steam locomotive.
+Trains operate on Sundays, Wednesdays and public holidays, and also Tuesdays and Fridays during school holidays.
 Bundaberg is located approximately 370 km north of Brisbane.